kaushikgopal/octopress-kaush-blog/_posts/2017-04-08-rxjava2-migration-guide-cheatsheet.md

 > In RxJava 1.x, the interface rx.Subscription was responsible for stream and resource lifecycle management, namely unsubscribing a sequence and releasing general resources such as scheduled tasks.
 The Reactive-Streams specification took this name for specifying an interaction point between a source and a consumer: org.reactivestreams.Subscription allows requesting a positive amount from the upstream and allows cancelling the sequence.

-From that definition alone, it would appear like nothing's changed, but is not the case.
+From that definition alone, it would appear like nothing's changed, but that is definitely not the case.
 Early on, I pointed out

 `Publisher.subscribe(Subscriber) => Subscription`

 The use of `=>` vs `=` was intentional.
-If you look at the [source code for `Publisher`'s subscribe method](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Publisher.java#L28), you'll notice a return type of void viz. it doesn't return a Subscription for you to tack on to a CompositeSubscription, that you can conveniently dispose off onStop/onDestroy.
+If you look at the [source code for `Publisher`'s subscribe method](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Publisher.java#L28), you'll notice a return type of void viz. it doesn't return a Subscription for you to tack on to a CompositeSubscription (which you can then conveniently dispose off onStop/onDestroy).

 > Because Reactive-Streams base interface, org.reactivestreams.Publisher defines the subscribe() method as void, Flowable.subscribe(Subscriber) no longer returns any Subscription (or Disposable).
 The other base reactive types also follow this signature with their respective subscriber types.

-So you may ask how do I get a hold off that Subscription (so that you might rightly cancel or dispose it off like a responsible citizen)?
-Have a look at the [source code for `Subscriber`'s onSubscribe](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Subscriber.java#L31): you are now given the Subscription class as a parameter on your callback:
+So you may ask how do I get a hold off that Subscription then (so that you might rightly cancel or dispose it off like a responsible citizen)?
+Have a look at the [source code for `Subscriber`'s onSubscribe](https://github.com/reactive-streams/reactive-streams-jvm/blob/v1.0.0/api/src/main/java/org/reactivestreams/Subscriber.java#L31):

     public interface Subscriber<T> {